 No. BasisLine Transitions is a private analytical workflow, not a software platform or self-serve tool.
 There is no hosted product to license or integrate.
 The workflow operates on file-based inputs and produces report outputs.
 It is designed for boutique RIAs and portfolio implementation teams who want specialist analysis on a specific transition problem, not a technology deployment.

 The baseline is a disciplined heuristic transition — the kind of systematic approach a careful implementation team would apply without specialist optimization.
 Both the baseline and the optimized workflow are evaluated under exactly the same constraints: same gains budget, same benchmark target, same holdings rules.
-The comparison shows what changes and what stays the same.
+The comparison shows what changes and what stays the same, which is one of the most common tax-aware transition FAQ topics.

 See the transition analysis page for how the comparison is structured.